 11. You can teach your own values.

 Many homeschool parents choose to homeschool because they want to control the values fed to their children in their learning environment.
 Christian parents often want to teach Biblical values along with traditional academic studies.
-Secular parents can make sure their kids aren’t taught religious values they may not subscribe to.
-Whatever the case may be, these parents get to choose the underlying current of values and morals that their children are ingesting daily.
+Secular parents can ensure their kids aren’t taught religious values they may not subscribe to.
+Whatever the case, these parents get to choose the underlying current of values and morals that their children are ingesting daily.

 This is a huge perk of homeschooling, in my opinion!
-Many homeschooling families complete their daily studies in half the time that traditional school students do.
-They’re then free to spend the remainder of the day learning in other unique ways, such as extracurricular activities or co-op groups, or just simple, practical life skills.
+Many homeschooling families complete their daily studies in half the time traditional school students do.
+They’re then free to spend the remainder of the day learning in other unique ways, such as extracurricular activities, co-op groups, or simple, practical life skills.
 Moreover, these families are not constrained by a strict school year schedule.
-They can take vacation or time off as needed while still getting their school work done.
+They can take a vacation or time off while still completing their school work.

 I am sure most homeschool families would offer many more benefits to this list of why homeschooling is something to consider for your child.
 Regardless of how you choose to educate your child, having supportive and attentive parents at home makes a world of difference in how well a child does in their formative school years.